allala0/library-template.js/README.md

-<h1>node.js-dev-template</h1>
+<h1>library-template.js.git</h1>

-## What is node.js-dev-template
+## What is library-template.js.git
-It is template for creating both web applications and libraries with Javacript.
+It is template for creating libraries with Javacript.

 Creator: <b>Artur Brytkowski</b>
  - <a target="_blank" href="https://www.fiverr.com/arturbrytkowski">Fiverr</a>